 Watch to find out what team won it all in this year’s Imagine Cup

 Imagine Cup is all about innovation, transformation, and what comes next.
 Through Imagine Cup, we provide student developers with the opportunity to mold the world of tomorrow in their eyes by combining their ideas with the power of technology.
 Find out who won this year.

 New Azure Virtual Machines families: Dv3- and Ev3-Series

-Azure Virtual Machines delivers the power of server virtualisation in the cloud, supporting a wide variety of Linux distributions, Windows Server, SQL Server, Oracle, IBM and SAP.
-It enables solutions including development and testing, running production apps and extending the scale of your datacenter, which gives you the power to deploy an app in seconds instead of weeks.
+Azure Virtual Machines delivers the power of server virtualization in the cloud, supporting a wide variety of Linux distributions, Windows Server, SQL Server, Oracle, IBM, and SAP.
+It enables solutions including development and testing, running production apps, and extending the scale of your datacenter, which gives you the power to deploy an app in seconds instead of weeks.
 We recently launched two new virtual machine families, Dv3- and Ev3-Series (generally available), which support Hyper-Threading Technology.

 Azure Virtual Machines H-Series now available in West US 2

 Now available in West US 2, the H-Series instances for Azure Virtual Machines target complex and high-performance computing tasks, Among the fastest available virtual machines in the public cloud today, H-Series virtual machines are an excellent fit for any compute-intensive workload.
 They deliver cutting-edge performance for complex engineering and scientific workloads.
 H-Series will offer scientists and engineers diverse CPU and memory options, along with Remote Direct Memory Access (RDMA) and low latency InfiniBand backends, accommodating large and complex compute jobs, previously limited by bandwidth, to run and scale in Azure.

 Azure Batch Rendering, Batch Labs in public preview